18F/18f.gsa.gov/blogging.md

 Our blog uses Jekyll as a blogging framework, with substantial customizations and integrations added by the 18F team.
 (In other words, it won't run on GitHub Pages.)

-### Blogging process
+### Overview of our blogging process

 The process for writing and publishing an 18F blog post goes generally like this:

 1. (Optional) Propose a blog post internally (not in this repo), and discuss what it might look like.
-2. Draft a blog post internally (not in this repo), ideally in Markdown, and present it internally.
+2. Draft a blog post (not in this repo) and present it internally.
-3. When the blog post is ready to review for publication, create a new branch in this repository and add it as a Markdown document.
+3. When the blog post is ready to review for publication, create a new branch in this repository and add your post as a Markdown document (see more details below).
-4. Submit an in-repo pull request that proposes merging your post from your new branch into the `staging` branch.
+4. Submit an in-repo pull request that proposes merging your post from your new branch into the `staging` branch (mor e details below).
-5. Nudge the powers that be to merge your pull request, which automatically deploy your post on the staging site.
+5. Nudge the powers that be to merge your pull request.
+This automatically deploys your post on the staging site.
-6. Nudge the powers that be to merge your post from `staging` to `production`, which will deploy the post automatically to the live site.
+6. Nudge the powers that be to merge your post from `staging` to `production`.
+This deploys the post automatically to the live site.

 The rest of this document covers #3 and #4, creating a new blog post file in this repo and filing a pull request.

 ### Creating a new blog post file

-Draft posts (that are _ready for publication review_) should be placed into [`_posts/`](_posts), using a filename that includes the publication date and a unique slug.
+Put draft posts that are _ready for publication review_ in [`_posts/`](_posts).
+Use a filename that matches the examples in that folder.
+There should be a publication date and a unique slug.

 For example, this filename: